-The w0ndrous moments after astronauts Armstrong, Aldrin and Michael Collins left Columbia's lunar orbit and landed in the lunar module Eagle at the moon’s Sea of Tranquility — culminating in Armstrong's first step and famous saying, “That’s one small step for man, one giant leap for mankind” — imprinted the generations who watched it unfold on television.
+The wondrous moments after astronauts Armstrong, Aldrin and Michael Collins left Columbia's lunar orbit and landed in the lunar module Eagle at the Moon's Sea of Tranquility — culminating in Armstrong's first step and famous saying, “That’s one small step for man, one giant leap for mankind” — imprinted the generations who watched it unfold on television.

 Armstrong died in 2012 and Collins, now 88, did not attend the ceremony.
-Pence said U.S. President Donald Trump's administration wants to send American astronauts to the moon within five years and then to Mars.
+Pence also said that U.S. President Donald Trump's administration wants to send American astronauts to the Moon within five years and then to Mars.

 Remembrance of a visit